Blazorise/Blazorise.Articles/news/2025-10-08-release-notes-184/post.md

 # Blazorise 1.8.4 – Maintenance Release

-Blazorise 1.8.4 is a focused stability update.
-It addresses several community-reported issues to make everyday UX smoother, especially around Autocomplete and Validation, while adding small but meaningful improvements to DataGrid.
+Blazorise **1.8.4** is a focused stability update.
+It addresses several community-reported issues to make everyday UX smoother, especially around **Autocomplete** and **Validation**, while adding small but meaningful improvements to **DataGrid**.
 If you're on the 1.8.x line, this release should feel like an easy drop-in with immediate quality-of-life benefits.

 ## What's New in 1.8.4